-Williams Stone Carpenter Buczek, PC has the experience and knowledge to defend DUI cases and has successfully done so for many residents of Virginia, including those located in Stafford, Fredericksburg, Manassas &throughout Northern Virginia.
+Williams Stone Carpenter Buczek, PC has the experience and knowledge to defend DUI cases and has successfully done so for many throughout Northern Virginia.
 We will investigate every detail of your situation and identify potential areas of error that may help you gain an advantage for those electing to defend their charge.

 Our attorneys work with all types of DUI charges and can answer any question you might have including penalties, possible defense, consequences for multiple drunk driving charges, underage DUI, penalties for both misdemeanors & felonies, out of state charges, DUI where injuries are involved, breath and blood tests, field sobriety tests, blood alcohol levels, suspended driver’s license, details of sobriety checkpoints and more.
 It doesn’t matter your situation or question, Williams Stone Carpenter Buczek, PC is here and ready to evaluate your case.

 Virginia has extremely harsh penalties for DUI convictions.
-Stafford & Fredericksburg area residents trust in local law enforcement to maintain public safety in many ways.
+Area residents trust local law enforcement to maintain public safety in many ways.
 That does not mean, however, that every arrest is warranted or that every defendant is guilty.
 Fortunately, our legal and judicial system allows people to prove their innocence and sometimes have charges lessened or even dropped, including people arrested on DUI charges.